informatica-unica/lip/contextfree/README.md

 dune exec contextfree
 ```

-It will spit out a random list of productions and the word obtained by composing the in a leftmost fashion every half of a second.
-An example run is:
+It will print a random list of productions and the word obtained by applying them in a leftmost derivation every half of a second.
+This is what it looks like:

 ```
 Exit with Ctrl+C